-Sugar overload isn’t the only danger to a partier's teeth on Halloween.
+Sugar overload isn’t the only danger to a partier's teeth during the spooky holiday.
 Wearing “fangs” can take a frightening turn, as a woman painfully found out after her “devil teeth” became stuck and required an emergency visit to the dentist.

-Anna Tew, who lives in Mobile County, Alabama, bought the accessory for about $3 to complete her zombie costume and applied the glue that came with the product, WKRG reported.
+Anna Tew, who lived in Mobile County, Alabama, bought the accessory for about $3 to complete her zombie costume and applied the glue that came with the product, WKRG reported last year.

-With a bridge of spiky fangs attached to her upper jaw, the look was perfect for a Halloween event on Friday night.
+With a bridge of spiky fangs attached to her upper jaw, the look was perfect for a Halloween event.
 But when it came time to take out the fake teeth, they wouldn’t budge.
-Tew tried to remove them until 2 o’clock that morning, with the situation becoming ever more painful.
+Tew tried to remove them until 2 o’clock in the morning, with the situation becoming ever more painful.

 Finally, she made an emergency appointment at a dentist.
-Tew, who did not reply to a TODAY request for comment, described what happened next to WKRG.
+Tew, who did not reply to a TODAY request for comment after the 2018 incident, described what happened next to WKRG.

 "He talked about drilling.
 They had a saw, talked about taking [them] off in sections, and they couldn't numb it because they were scared they would actually pull my teeth out," Tew told the station.
 "So he went in and picked and pulled and I squealed like a baby and they got them out."

-Dr. John Murphy of Alabama Family Dental, who finally removed her zombie fangs Saturday, told WKRG that the natural state of a person’s teeth and gums can sometimes cause an accessory like that to get stuck.
+Dr. John Murphy of Alabama Family Dental, who finally removed her zombie fangs, told WKRG that the natural state of a person’s teeth and gums can sometimes cause an accessory like that to get stuck.

-If you’re planning to apply any “extra teeth” for a spooky look, the American Dental Association cautioned it’s always a good idea to run your plans by a professional.
+If you’re planning to apply any “extra teeth” for a spooky look this Halloween, the American Dental Association cautioned it’s always a good idea to run your plans by a professional.